Multisections of higher-dimensional manifolds: Examples

 \subsection{Some genus--$n$ multisections}

 Figure~\ref{fig:genusn} shows an $n$--section diagram of genus $n$ such that the associated manifolds have a fundamental group of order $p$ for a given $p>0$.
 It implies that there are infinitely many $(n+1)$--dimensional PL--manifolds with a multisection of genus $n$.
 These diagrams are a generalization of the trisection diagrams of spun lens spaces obtained by Meier in \cite{Meier}.
-A work in progress by Rudy Dissler seems to show that these diagrams can be realized more generally by higher-dimensional spun lens spaces, namely manifolds $(\check L\times S^k)\cup(S^2\times B^{k+1})$, where $\check L$ is a lens space with an open $3$--ball removed.
+Rudy Dissler recently proved that these diagrams can be realized more generally by higher-dimensional spun lens spaces, namely manifolds $(L^\circ\times S^k)\cup(S^2\times B^{k+1})$, where $L^\circ$ is a lens space with an open $3$--ball removed \cite{Dissler}.